-Nikos Vouhiounis obtained his LLM decree in commercial and corporate law from Queen Mary University of London in 1991 and in 1992 he became member of the Athens Bar Association.
+Nikos Vouhiounis obtained his LLM decree in commercial and corporate law from Queen Mary University of London in 1991, and in 1992 he became member of the Athens Bar Association.
 He joined M & P Bernitsas Law Offices in 1998.
-His expertise lies in real estate development, including residential, business and leisure projects.
-He has successfully advised institutional investors entering the Greek market on high-value real estate projects, including the development, acquisition and commercialisation of commercial malls, office-space buildings, secondary residential complexes and touristic facilities.
-Nikos has extensive knowledge of real estate privatisation tender procedures carried out by the Hellenic Republic, from the point of view of both the Greek state and participants in tenders.
-In this context, he has advised on real estate and town planning issues, participated in acquisition and disposal negotiations, drafted transaction documentation and advised on the commercialisation of land development projects, including drafting commercial lease, long-term lease, sale and leaseback and cooperation agreements for hotel and cinema operators, retailers and other businesses.
-Nikos's commercial law practice is focused on advising clients on their entry into commercial contracts and joint ventures and issues arising in the course of their business operations.
+His expertise lies in the development of high-value touristic, primary and secondary residential and commercial projects, in the context of which he has acquired substantial knowledge on town planning, forestry and archaeological issues.
+He has successfully advised institutional investors, private equity funds and touristic and commercial operators entering the Greek market on major real estate projects, including the development, acquisition and commercialisation of residential complexes and touristic facilities, commercial malls and office space buildings.
+Nikos has extensive knowledge of real estate privatisation tender procedures carried out by the Hellenic Republic from the point of view of both the Greek state and participants in tenders.
+In this context, he has advised on real estate and town planning issues, participated in acquisition and disposal negotiations, drafted transaction documentation and advised on the commercialisation of land development projects.

+He is an expert in drafting commercial lease, long term lease, sale and lease back and cooperation agreements for hotel and cinema operators, retailers and other businesses.
+Nikos' commercial law practice is focused on advising clients on their entry into commercial contracts and joint ventures and issues arising in the course of their business operations.
 He has also acted in numerous mergers and acquisitions.